-Teaching and learning is the core purpose of Woodbrook Vale School.
+High quality teaching and learning is at the heart of every lesson at Woodbrook Vale School.
 We strive to develop the whole child and enable our students to become lifelong learners.
-We achieve this by giving every student a variety of different learning experiences, which will enable them to reach their full potential.
-We believe that through careful personalisation and differentiation, as well as effective and active learning, the students will achieve.
+We achieve this by giving every student a variety of different learning experiences, enabling them to reach their full potential and better understand the world they live in.
+We believe that through careful personalisation and adaptive teaching, as well as effective and active learning, the students will achieve success.

-All staff have responsibility, collectively and individually, to contribute to the delivery of our, challenging and appropriate curriculum.
+All staff have responsibility, collectively and individually, to contribute to the delivery of our challenging and appropriate curriculum.
 Teachers have a responsibility to strive to facilitate engaging and active learning experiences, where the learning needs of all individuals are met.

-Students have a responsibility to actively participate in their own learning and to use strategies available to develop their knowledge and skills for life.
-Students should use mediums to help support their independent learning away from the classroom.
+Our aim is to create learning opportunities that foster motivation, allowing students to thrive.
+Students have a responsibility to participate actively in their own learning and to use strategies available to develop their knowledge and skills for life.
+Students should use wider reading and research, as well as trips and visits, where possible, to help support their independent learning away from the classroom.

-This policy aims to outline the characteristics of effective teaching and learning that are expected to be applied in lessons consistently at Woodbrook Vale School.
+This policy aims to outline the characteristics of effective teaching and learning that are expected to be applied in lessons consistently at Woodbrook Vale School: